 - Prolonged straining

 - Medical conditions

-Tiny petechiae of the face, neck and chest can be caused by prolonged straining during activities such as coughing, vomiting, giving birth and weightlifting.
+Tiny spots on the face, neck and chest can be caused by straining for a long time from coughing, vomiting, giving birth or lifting weights.

-Petechiae may result from taking some types of medications, including:
+Petechiae may result from taking some types of medicine, including phenytoin (Cerebyx, Dilantin-125, others), penicillin and quinine (Qualaquin).

 - Cytomegalovirus (CMV) infection

 - Viral hemorrhagic fevers

 Other medical conditions

 Petechiae may be caused by other medical conditions.
 Examples include: